metju90/capitalization-table/README.md

 ## Quality of code

-:warning: Warning!.
-Wet and not-so-nice code can be seen in `App.js` :warning:
+:warning: Warning! :warning: Wet and not-so-nice code can be seen in one particular file.

-I usually put great effort into getting my code `WET` and neat.
+I usually put great effort into getting my code dry and neat.
 As already stated, I focused on getting the product to work properly and when i did, I attempted to refactor (for a long 3 hours) the code but there were too many stuff breaking.
 So instead of trying to refactor my code, I invested more time into adding more features.

 Excluding `App.js` all source code is of a good standard.
 But if I had to judge my own code, I would raise some flags when seeing the mentioned file.